Lambda-Logan/address_hammer/README.md

 There are two main tools: **`Hammer`** and **`Parser`**.
 - A `Parser` takes a string and produces a `RawAddress` (which isn't hashable because it still might have typos and missing info).
 - A `Hammer` is trained on an iter of address strings and produces multiple `Address` (see below).
-As it already uses `Parser` internally, you should prefer using `Hammer`.
+As it already uses `Parser` internally, you should prefer using `Hammer` to `Parser`.
+The `Hammer` instance in your program will also remove duplicates and combine info bewteen equivalent addresses.